rogercamps/SANDBOX_REPO/README.md

  - [ ] Game is playable by one player
  - [ ] Game follows rules established in tutorial
  - [ ] Game page is linked from public/index.html

+ Minor modification for the commit step on goal 441